 Below, Guerrero talks about what inspired her to make the film.

+Jamilah King: What inspired your film Mosquita y Mari?
 Aurora Guerrero: When I was in film school we were tasked with writing about "something you know."
 I kept coming back to a friendship I had when I was 13.
 It was the first time I was bringing voice to a moment in my life that was so transformational.
 This friendship I had with this other girl gave me the courage to be comfortable in my own skin.
 And by that I'm referring to that awkwardness that comes at that age.
 Not always feeling like you fit in.
-As teens these are the relationships that are the most prominent — especially the same-sex friendships.
+As teens these are the relationships that are the most prominent -- especially the same-sex friendships.
 When someone comes to mean so much to you, I think other feelings can arise like love and desire.
 That's what surfaced in my friendship, and it seems that many people around me can relate to that experience.

+It's not often that we hear and see love stories about young Chicanas growing up in South East Los Angeles.
+How did you come into filmmaking?
 Precisely for that reason.
 As a young queer Xicana, I yearned for images of myself in media.
 It's only now that we're seeing a few, and by that I mean Santana on Glee.
 It's 2012 and we only have Santana?
 This was a big motivator for me to prioritize this story over other scripts I wanted to direct.
 But in general I came into filmmaking as an artist in love with the creative process and as an activist drawn to the potential film has to inspire reflection.

+What was your reaction to hearing that the film you'd labored over for years would be making its debut at Sundance?
 After the shock subsided I think I primarily felt grateful to everyone who stood by this project.
 I have had creative mentors alongside me for years, like Jim McKay, who never said "move on to another project."
 It's like we all knew this film would get made it was just a matter of when.

+There have been a few independent films over the past few years that have presented a really complex and refreshing idea of what it means to be queer and of color.
+I'm thinking of La Mission and more recently, Pariah.
+Why is it important to tell a story like the one in Mosquita y Mari?
 I believe it's important for me to challenge this notion of the monolithic Latino experience.
 There is no one Latino community.
 There is no one way to be Chicana, and there isn't a "classic" LGBT experience.
 Yet somehow mainstream media has done a great job at over simplifying our lives.
 This is a universal coming-of-age tale, but it's different because it's uniquely theirs.

+It took years for this project to get financed and go into production.
+Last year, Mosquita y Mari got a lot of attention after successfully raising over $80,000 on Kickstarter, an online crowdsourcing website.
+What did that type of community support mean to you?
 For hundreds of people to dig into their pockets during these difficult financial times and contribute to this film meant that there was a need to see this story told.
 There was no stopping me after that point.
 I felt confident that this film had an audience and a purpose.
-I think deep down I had faith that a film like Mosquita y Mari, which centers the lives of a marginalized community, would rally people behind it — especially the younger generations who are ready to see a broader scope of representation.
+I think deep down I had faith that a film like Mosquita y Mari, which centers the lives of a marginalized community, would rally people behind it -- especially the younger generations who are ready to see a broader scope of representation.

 Mosquita y Mari is currently playing at the Sundance Film Festival.